qiime2/docs/source/install/WSL.rst

     wget <link from QIIME 2 docs>
     conda env update --file <RELEASE-NAME>.yml

-Or you can install QIIME 2 into a new environment by as follows:
+Or install QIIME 2 into a new environment as follows:

 .. command-block::
     :no-exec: